Prince Henry's High School: History

 The crest of the school includes a modern continuing use of the coat of arms of Evesham Abbey.
 Evesham Abbey was dissolved in the sixteenth century.

+School inspections

+The school's most recent inspection by Ofsted was in March 2024, with a judgement of Outstanding in all aspects.

 The House System

-When students join the school, they become a member of one of the five houses.
+When students join the school, they become a member of one of the five houses (Burlingham, Deacle, Holland, Lichfield and Workman).
 In the days of the Grammar School new pupils were asked if any of their family were (previously or currently) at the school and if so, in which house.
 Where there was such a link, from, for example from a parent or a sibling, the new pupil was enrolled in that house.
 Those pupils who were not so linked were allocated to a house.
-These are, Burlingham, Deacle, Holland, Lichfield and Workman.
-House Points are awarded for good work and attitude to learning in the classroom.
-They can also be awarded to a student who is going ‘above and beyond’ in an area of school life.
-Houses compete in different activities such as cooking, sport, music and board games.

 Burlingham House

 Richard Burlingham was educated at Prince Henry's Grammar School and started his career as a soldier, becoming an officer in the Worcestershire Regiment as a young man in the 1930s.
 During the Second World War he worked for the Deputy Quartermaster General organising supplies for the troops and reached the rank of Lieutenant Colonel by the end of the war.

 Lieutenant Colonel Burlingham was a governor of Prince Henry's High School for almost 50 years from 1949 until the late 1990s.
 From 1963 he was the Chair of Governors for 25 years finally stepping down from the governing body in 1997/1998.
 He also served on both Evesham Council and the County Council, becoming Chair of each.
 He became an Alderman of Evesham and was later appointed Deputy Lord Lieutenant of the County.